"Scared is what you're feeling. Brave is what you're doing."

 The Feel of Courage

 Real courage has a particular texture in the body.
-When it's present, there's a sense of expansion rather than contraction.
+When present, there's expansion rather than contraction.

-This is different from bravado, which feels tight and performative.
-True courage feels alive and grounded at the same time.
+This differs from bravado, which feels tight and performative.
+True courage feels alive and grounded.

 Courage and Truth

 Courage and truth are deeply connected.
-It takes courage to see the truth about yourself—your patterns, your fears, your failures.
-It takes courage to speak the truth to others.
-And it takes courage to live the truth once you've seen it.
+It takes courage to see the truth about ourselves: our patterns, fears, failures.
+It takes courage to speak truth to others.
+It takes courage to live truth once we've seen it.

-Many people avoid self-inquiry not because they're lazy but because they're afraid.
+Many people avoid self-inquiry not from laziness but from fear.
 What if I discover something I can't handle?
 What if the truth changes everything?
 This fear keeps people stuck in familiar patterns, even painful ones.
 Real courage is the willingness to look anyway.
-Courage insists on honesty, even when it is uncomfortable.

-Living the truth is often harder than seeing it.
-You may realize a relationship needs to end, a job needs to change, a pattern needs to break.
-Courage is what carries you from insight to action—from knowing what's true to actually living it.
-Without courage, truth dies in thought alone.
+Living truth is often harder than seeing it.
+We may realize a relationship needs to end, a job needs to change, a pattern needs to break.
+Courage is what carries us from knowing something to actually doing something about it.
+Without courage, truth just sits in our head and rots.

 Courage and Vulnerability

-This is counterintuitive.
-We often think courage means being invulnerable.
-But the Knight who cannot feel is not truly brave—he's defended.
-His armor protects him from pain but also from connection, from learning, from being changed by what he encounters.
+This catches most people off guard.
+We think courage means being bulletproof.
+But the Knight who cannot feel is not truly brave.
+He's walled off.
+His armor keeps out pain, but it also keeps out connection, learning, and the chance to be changed by what he encounters.

-The mature Knight's courage allows him to be touched by life while still standing firm.
+The Mature Knight's courage allows him to be touched by life while still standing firm.
 He can feel fear without being ruled by it.
 He can feel pain without being destroyed by it.
-His strength includes his sensitivity, not despite it.
-True courage is a balance of strength and tenderness—a rare but essential quality.
+His strength includes his sensitivity, not in spite of it.
+True courage holds strength and tenderness in the same hand.
+Most people never learn how to do both.

 Cultivating Courage

 Turn toward fear: Feel it in the body.
-See what it is protecting.
-Don't let it run your choices.
+See what it protects.
+Don't let it run our choices.

-Start small: Build courage through small acts of facing what you avoid.
+Start small: Build courage through small acts of facing what we avoid.
 Little steps grow big muscles.

-Stay present: Courage is staying in contact with yourself, others, and reality—even when it's uncomfortable.
+Stay present: Courage is staying in contact with ourselves, others, and reality—even when it's uncomfortable.

-Question your stories: The familiar stories that keep you small are often fear in disguise.
+Question our stories: The familiar stories that keep us small are often fear in disguise.

-Let courage serve: Use your strength in service of truth and care, not in service of ego.
+Let courage serve: Use our strength in service of truth and care, not ego.

 Include vulnerability: Real courage can be soft.
 It can admit uncertainty and still act.

-Let courage grow: Each time you face fear and stay present, your capacity for courage expands.
+Let courage grow: Each time we face fear and stay present, our capacity for courage expands.

 Inquiry